MrSampy/Map-Gen-2D/README.md

 ## Future
 1. Use Perlin Noise to generate houses in Castles
-2. Add generation of coral reef
+2. Improve map creation algorithm
 3. Add generation different types of mountains
 4. Add collapsing the map on both axes
 5. Add Spherical map generation